-- Prior to 1983, most hospitals were paid actual costs for delivering hospital services.
-With the introduction of Medicare's prospective payment system for inpatient care in 1983 and outpatient care in 2000, hospitals now receive prices based on diagnosis-related groupings and ambulatory patient classifications that are fixed in advance.
+- Before 1983 most hospitals were paid actual costs for delivering hospital services.
+With the introduction of Medicare's prospective payment system in 1983, hospitals now receive prices based on diagnosis-related groupings that are fixed in advance.
 Cost control and, therefore, cost accounting are critical in a fixed-price environment.
 The expansion of managed care has further restricted revenue and fostered greater interest in costing. - 2.
-This problem could be set up in results matrix (see Table 1-2).
+This problem could be set up in a results matrix (see Table 1-2).
 The two actions to be charted are to accept or to reject the preferred provider arrangement opportunity.
-Possible events would center on the magnitude of volume changes, for example, to lose 1,000 patient days or to gain 500 patient days.
-A key concern in estimating the financial impact would be the hospital's incremental revenue and incremental cost positions.
+Possible events center on the magnitude of volume changes, for example, to lose 1,000 patient days or to gain 500 patient days.
+A key concern in estimating the financial impact is the hospital's incremental revenue and incremental cost positions.
 In short, how large would the revenue reduction and cost reduction be if significant volume were lost?
-Actuarial gains or losses of business would be functions of the hospital's market position. - 3.
-Board members do not need to see detailed financial information that relates to their established plans to ensure that the plans are being met.
-If significant deviations have occurred more details may be necessary to take corrective action or to modify established plans.
+Actuarial gains or losses of business are functions of the hospital's market position. - Board members do not need to see detailed financial information that relates to their established plans to ensure that the plans are being met.
+If significant deviations have occurred, more details may be necessary to take corrective action or to modify established plans.